 Fıstık Ahmet’s Place Prinkipo Restaurant

 This place is known as being an island class and is located after you pass the line of restaurants on the coast and is owned by Fıstık Ahmet.
 This is a great place to come to have some appetizers and drink some rakı.
 There’s also live music on Fridays and Saturdays.
 Click here for the location.
+Number 10 on the map.

 As we said before, most of those restaurants that are lined up on the coast on Büyükada are all about the same regarding price and quality.
 But if you were to ask us for the best option out of all of them, then we would have to say Milto.
 Here, you can try the grilled meats, calamari, octopus, and fish, which are all lovely but might be a bit more expensive compared to the other places we’ve listed in this post since this is a touristy place.
 Click here for the location.
+Number 11 on the map.

 BEACHES ON BÜYÜKADA ISLAND